 In nominating a candidate, the nominator should consider the candidates leadership, eminence, mentorship and accomplishments along with the following:

-- The nominee’s primary affiliation within a Canadian community of military, Veteran and family health research.
+- The nominee’s primary affiliation within a Canadian community of military, Veteran, family health research.

 - The nominee must be a military, Veteran and/or family health researcher.
 They may represent any discipline.

 - Demonstration of encouraging the development of research networks that benefit military personnel, Veterans and their families.